 Attention all brownie lovers!
 I have a cookie recipe that’s so easy, I’m almost embarrassed to post it.
-But I’d never keep these rich chocolate cookies from you.
-They have crispy edges and a chewy, fudgey center and they’re everything a brownie should be, in cookie form.
+But I'd never keep these rich chocolate cookies from you.
+They have crispy edges and a chewy, fudgey center and they’re the cousin to mini brownie bites, in cookie form.

 The holidays are busy enough so let’s simplify where possible.
 We can do this using boxed brownie mix!

 There’s literally no measuring cups or spoons required.
 No hand mixer.
 Nada.
 It’s like the best thing ever.

 Because we’re making cookies from a brownie mix they’ve done 99% off the work for us.
 You just need to grab eggs and a hunk of butter.
 I guess that means fewer dishes to wash, too!